Racism in association football: Italy

 In November 2019, Mario Balotelli was racially abused by opposition fans from Hellas Verona; he kicked the ball into the crowd and threatened to walk off the pitch.
 Balotelli later described the fans as "small minded".
 Hellas Verona banned the club's ultra leader from its games until June 2030, after a subsequent interview with him in which he openly called Balotelli racial slurs.

 In December 2019 the Corriere dello Sport newspaper was criticised by AS Roma for using a 'Black Friday' headline accompanied by photographs of black players Romelu Lukaku and Chris Smalling.
 Later that month Serie A launched an anti-racism campaign featuring cartoon monkeys, which was criticised, with club AC Milan distancing itself from the campaign.
 Serie A later apologised.

-On 12 September 2021, Tiemoue Bakayoko and Franck Kessie were targets of racial abuse by Lazio fans after Milan's 2-0 win.
+On 12 September 2021, Tiémoué Bakayoko and Franck Kessie were targets of racial abuse by Lazio fans after Milan's 2-0 win.
 The incident was reported to be examined by the Italian Football Federation after a complaint from Milan.
 Bakayoko responded on Instagram: "To some Lazio fans and their racist cries towards to me and my brother [Kessie].
 We are strong and proud of our skin colour.
 I have all my confidence in our club to identify them."

 On 4 October 2021, following Napoli's 2-1 win against Fiorentina, Kalidou Koulibaly along with several other black players of Napoli including Victor Osimhen and André-Frank Zambo Anguissa were subjected to monkey chants.
 Fiorentina's general manager Joe Barone had publicly apologised to the players targeted.
 Koulibaly posted on Twitter calling for those who perpetrated the racial abuse to receive lifetime bans.

 In October 2021 during an under-21 European Championship between Sweden and Italy, Swedish player Anthony Elanga was allegedly racially abused by an opponent.
 Italy denied the allegation in a statement: "With regards to the Swedish FA's claim and published by various media outlets, the FIGC deny in the strongest way possible the one of our under-21 players, during the Italy-Sweden game played in Monza yesterday, aimed a racist insult at an opposition player - an incident which, as far as we are aware, has not been founded by any match official or UEFA delegate".

 On 20 March 2022, Milan players Fikayo Tomori and Mike Maignan were racially abused by Cagliari supporters after a 1-0 victory; Milan manager Stefano Pioli said both players told him they overheard racial abuse from the Cagliari end.
-Cagliari striker Joao Pedro claimed the allegations are false and defended his club's fans.
+Cagliari striker João Pedro claimed the allegations are false and defended his club's fans.

 In January 2023, Lazio were ordered to close part of their stadium due to racist chants from their fans.

+In April 2023, Romelu Lukaku suffered racist abuse from Juventus fans after scoring a late equaliser.
+Juventus were punished with a one-match partial stadium closure as punishment.

+In June 2023, the Italian FA announced a ban of the number 88 on player shirts, due to anti-semitic connotations.